 Wimps take the easy way and sleepwalk through life.
 They don’t make hard decisions and avoid anything too difficult.
 And please, no confrontations!

 Then there are the self-help gurus who fill bookshelves and their pocketbooks with expert help.
 God knows where these people come from but it’s a market-driven profession so buyer beware.
-The problem, and there are many, with self-help approaches to building confidence is the basic premise that the trouble is with the reader.
-It’s the reader who needs to be fixed or find ways to overcome their inferiority.
+The problem and there are many, with self-help approaches to building confidence is the basic premise that the trouble is with the reader.
+It’s the reader who needs to be fixed or finds ways to overcome their inferiority.